battlecatsultimate/PackPack/README.md

 Information providing bot for game called Battle Cats.
 Bot is run with BCU code, meaning that programming language used is Java, being run with Discord Java API [JDA](https://github.com/DV8FromTheWorld/JDA)

-This project uses [Animated Gif Encoder](https://github.com/battlecatsultimate/PackPack/blob/main/src/main/java/mandarin/packpack/supporter/lzw/AnimatedGifEncoder.java) to generate gif from `The Battle Cats` units and enemies.

-This project uses [FFMPEG](https://ffmpeg.org/) to generate mp4 from `The Battle Cats` units and enemies
+This project uses [FFMPEG](https://ffmpeg.org/) to generate mp4/gif from `The Battle Cats` units and enemies

 This project uses [LWJGL](https://www.lwjgl.org/) to render images and videos